-He who lets the world, or his own portion of it, choose his plan of life for him has no need of any other faculty than the ape-like one of imitation.
-John Stuart Mill, 1859
+He who lets the world, or his own portion of it, choose his plan of lile for him has no need of any other faculty than the ape-like one of imitation.

 The greatest thing in the world is to know how to belong to oneself.
-Montaigne, 1580

-A wise man neither suffers himself to be governed, nor attempts to govern others.
-Jean de la Bruyere, 1645-1696
+Montaigne, 1580 wise man neither suffers himself to be governed, nor attempts to Jean de la Bruyere, 1645 - 1696